-For years, home cooks have been using Pyrex glassware and praising it for its versatility.
-The stuff seemed almost bulletproof until news stories that reported exploding Pyrex dishes began to circulate, causing many people to question the safety of their cookware.
+For decades, home cooks have been using Pyrex glassware and praising it for its versatility.
+The product seemed almost perfect, until news stories that reported exploding Pyrex dishes began to circulate.
+Many people began to question the safety of their cookware.

 Pyrex Temperature Capacity

 The heat capacity of Pyrex is truly impressive.
 When asked if Pyrex has a maximum temperature, a consumer care employee answers, "There is no maximum temperature for the glass bases as long as the oven is completely preheated before putting the dish in and the rest of the Use & Care is followed."
 Therefore, as long as you follow these safety guidelines, and the ones that come with your specific product, 400 degrees should be okay when using Pyrex.

 The Use & Care guidelines are as follows:"Pyrex® Glassware can be used for cooking, baking, warming, and reheating food in microwave ovens and preheated conventional or convection ovens.
 Pyrex Glassware is dishwasher safe and may be washed by hand using non-abrasive cleansers and plastic or nylon cleaning pads if scouring is necessary.
 This product is intended for normal household use only; it is not intended for camping, industrial or commercial use.
 Plastic lids are for microwave and storage use only, and are BPA free."

 It's true that Pyrex will tolerate both hot and cold, but it can't do both at the same time.
 Pyrex can go from the freezer or fridge to the oven, but the trip needs to be a long one.
 Sudden changes in temperature can shatter any glass, including Pyrex.

 To play it safe, follow Pyrex's Safety & Usage instructions, which include the following: